-Our new podcast, ‘Voices of VJ Day – Remembering the Forgotten Army’, charts the events of the Burma Campaign, which saw a million men from across the Commonwealth unite against the Japanese.
+Released for VJ Day 75, this podcast explores pivotal moments in the Burma campaign during World War Two, which saw a million men from across the Commonwealth unite against the Japanese.

-Griff Rhys Jones, whose father served in Burma, joins General Sir Mike Jackson, General the Lord Richards, the late Dame Vera Lynn’s daughter Virginia Lewis Jones and a host of Burma veterans such as 100 year old Peter Heppell, 100 year old Charles Mercer, 98 year old John Giddings MBE, 96 year old John Hutchin, 95 year old Herbert Pritchard and 93 year old Joseph Hammond, who recall what it was like to fight the Japanese in the heat of the jungle 75 years ago.
+In this podcast, Griff Rhys Jones, whose father served in Burma, joins General Sir Mike Jackson, General the Lord Richards, the late Dame Vera Lynn’s daughter Virginia Lewis Jones and a host of Burma veterans including Peter Heppell, Charles Mercer, John Giddings MBE, John Hutchin, Herbert Pritchard and Joseph Hammond, who recall what it was like to fight the Japanese in the heat of the jungle over 75 years ago.

 From the oilfields of the Middle East to the jungles of Burma, our Voices podcast takes you to the frontline of key moments in history – with first-hand accounts from those that were there.
 Hosted by Harry Bucknall.